techidaily/site-android-transfer/source/_posts/tips-of-transferring-messages-from-realme-c33-2023-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![phone Transfer logo](https://images.wondershare.com/drfone/article/2023/04/phone-transfer-logo.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fJlICvacgJY?si=jNeijBVj7ia4ammA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Photo Transfer App allows Android users to easily transfer photos or videos from one Android device to another.
 Once both devices are connected to the same Wi-Fi network, you can transfer five images at one time with a medium resolution.
 Its paid version allows the users to transfer as many images from one device to another.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/aRMCbJxLuwE?si=E5sfJvoqkv1qCMWz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Main Features of Photo Transfer App